BSS Industrial

 BSS Industrial is a British specialist distributor of heating, ventilation, pipeline and mechanical services equipment, based in Leicester.
-The business was previously part of The BSS Group plc until the group's acquisition by the Travis Perkins Group in 2010.
-The purchase was announced in July 2010.
+The business was previously part of the BSS Group until the group's acquisition by the Travis Perkins Group in 2010.

-History

 The company was founded in the East Midlands in 1899 as British Steam Specialties.
 Acquisitions have included specialist valve distributors Pegler & Louden in December 2003.

-Other acquisitions by BSS Group include UBM Cadel (rebranded as PTS) in 1999, Price Tools in 2006, Buck & Hickman in 2007 (subsequently sold in 2011 by the new owners of BSS),Birchwood Products in 2008, Direct Heating Spares in 2009, and UGS, a privately owned underground drainage merchants, in 2010.
+Other acquisitions by BSS Group include UBM Cadel (rebranded as PTS) in 1999, Price Tools in 2006, Buck & Hickman in 2007 (subsequently sold in 2011 by the new owners of BSS), Birchwood Products in 2008, Direct Heating Spares in 2009, and UGS, a privately owned underground drainage merchant, in 2010.

-The board of BSS accepted an indicative £553 million takeover offer from Travis Perkins on 28 May 2010.
-The acquisition was completed on 14 December 2010, when BSS Group shares were delisted from the London Stock Exchange.
+The board of BSS accepted an indicative £553 million takeover offer from Travis Perkins on May 28, 2010.
+The acquisition was completed on December 14, 2010, when BSS Group shares were delisted from the London Stock Exchange.